khushsharma11/Online-Medicine-Shop-NodeJS/README.md

-# Online Medicine Shop using NodeJS
+# Online Medical Cart

-Consider about a “Online Medicine Shop” which will facilitate its users by providing a wide range of medicines at their dire necessity.
+Consider about a “Online Medical Cart” which will facilitate its users by providing a wide range of medicines at their dire necessity.
 The required features are: -
 * There will be mainly two types of user- *ADMIN* and *CUSTOMER*
 * Provide a registration page for both types of user.
 * Only valid users can log into the system.